 What criteria were we looking for?

-1. Easy access from Tulum: we had a car but visiting the cenote was not the only thing we’d do during the day so we did not have much time to waste in driving
+1. Easy access from Tulum: we had a car but visiting the cenote was not the only thing we’d do during the day so we did not have much time to waste driving.

 2. Amusement parks are not for me: I prefer simplicity and untouched nature with the least people possible.

-3. We wanted to see underwater life, as we saw rock formations mainly during diving.
+3. We wanted to see underwater life, as we saw rock formations mainly when we dived a cenote.

-The cenotes we chose were also very different from each other.
+The Tulum cenotes we chose were also very different from each other.